 Once a contract is awarded, the unit prices offered by the successful bidder shall remain firm for the term of the contract.
-Contract shall commence on date of award and successful bidder will have twenty (20) days to complete the project.
+Contract shall commence on date of award and continue with an option to renew for up to a four (4) year period beginning October 1, 2023, and each October 1st of the fiscal year thereafter upon agreement with the vendor.